-London has lots of world class museums, many of which are free and on prior trips I’ve loved visits to The Natural History Museum, Victoria and Albert and the National Portrait Gallery.
+London has a wealth of world class museums, many of which are free and on prior trips I loved visiting The Natural History Museum, Victoria and Albert and the National Portrait Gallery.
 I re-visited the National Portrait Gallery one evening since it was open until 9pm and also decided I had to visit a museum I hadn’t previously toured, Tate, the modern art museum.
 Tate was great for perusing some fantastic and unusual art and what also made the experience inspiring was witnessing so many art students drawing in front of portraits.
-While touring Tate, I watched around 20 artists attempt to mimic the art work in front of them.
+While touring Tate, I watched around 20 artists attempt to mimic art works.
 Nearby I visited one of London’s best and oldest outdoor markets, Borough Market, where I enjoyed a wonderful Ethiopian beef dish for lunch.
 Borough Market is famous for quality British and ethnic food and is a fantastic place for anyone who appreciates quality outdoor markets.

 Another London first this trip was strolling through a portion of famous Hyde Park for the first time.
 Hyde Park is the largest park in London and is nearly the size of New York City’s Central Park.
 There’s a big lake in Hyde Park and the casual Serpentine Bar and Kitchen rests lakeside, making it a great place to grab a nibble or drink while enjoying a lovely and relaxing view.